jhclarke/jhclarke.github.io/index.md

 profile_picture:
   src: /assets/img/james.png
 ---

+*Studying life, the art of the universe - where spirit emerges from artistic design.*

+---

 PhD Candidate in Physics at UT Austin
 - Part of the [Alvarado Lab](https://alv.ac/alab.html) in the [Center for Nonlinear Dynamics](https://www.chaos.utexas.edu)
 - Part of the [Center for Dynamics and Control of Materials: an NSF MRSEC](https://mrsec.utexas.edu/profiles/james-clarke)